Illinois Compiled Statutes

 The Department may establish by rule a means for the verification of completion of the continuing education required by this subsection (e).
 This verification may be accomplished through audits of records maintained by licensees, by requiring the filing of continuing education certificates with the Department or a qualified organization selected by the Department to maintain such records, or by other means established by the Department.

-Rules developed under this subsection (e) may provide for a reasonable annual fee, not to exceed $20, to fund the cost of such recordkeeping.
 The Department may, by rule, further provide an orderly process for the restoration of a license that has not been renewed due to the failure to meet the continuing pharmacy education requirements of this subsection (e).
 The Department may waive the requirements of continuing pharmacy education, in whole or in part, in cases of extreme hardship as defined by rule of the Department.
-The waivers may be granted for not more than one of any 3 consecutive renewal periods.
+The waivers may be granted for not more than one of any 2 consecutive renewal periods.

 (Source: P.A.
 101-621, eff.
 1-1-20; 102-643, eff.
 8-27-21; 102-882, eff.
 1-1-23